nzenger/nzenger.github.io/projects/project-1.md

 date: 2019-22-04
 labels:
   - C
-summary: Created a database in Unix which can store a variety of data into an account and sorts the accounts and allows you to search for specific accounts of stored data.
+summary: Created a database which would store, receive, and retrieve data.
 ---

 <div class="ui small rounded images">